José Julián Jiménez

-José Julián Jiménez (9 January 1823 in Trinidad de Cuba – March 3, 1898, in Havana) was a Cuban violinist and composer.
+José Julián Jiménez (January 9, 1823–March 3, 1898), was a Cuban violinist and composer.

 Early life

 José Julián Jiménez was born in Trinidad, Cuba.
 Jiménez was part of a vibrant group of free black and mulato musicians who marked Cuba's musical life in the nineteenth century.

 Career

 As an adolescent, he received his earliest training on the violin from his father, orchestra conductor, Nicasio Jimenez (Sr.), beginning at the age of fourteen.
 In 1849, he moved to Havana, where he studied with Italian violinist and composer Luigi Arditi.
 In the same year Jiménez founded a dance band in Havana and composed many danzas and guarachas for the ensemble.
 Later on, he traveled to Leipzig, Germany, where he studied piano, violin, and harmony.
 While residing there, he entered the Leipzig Conservatorium, where he studied violin with Ferdinand David, piano with Ignaz Moscheles, and harmony with Alexander Ritter.
 In Leipzig he performed as a member of the Gewandhaus Orchestra and is credited with being the first Black musician in the Gewandhaus Orchestra.
 Upon his graduation from the conservatory, Jiménez returned to Cuba, where his two sons were born.
 In 1869, he returned to Leipzig with his sons, Nicasio and José Manuel (Lico) Jiménez-Berroa, where he continued to perform with the Gewandhaus Orchestra, as a recitalist, and from 1871 to 1875, in the “Negertrio Jiménez” with his sons.
 The trio concertized across Europe, arousing a mix of enthusiasm and curiosity from the press.
 In 1879 Jiménez returned to Cuba and died shortly thereafter in 1880.